 2017-2018 Faculty and Staff

 Gan/Kindergarten Teaching Team; Kitah Alef/Grade 1 Hebrew; Kitot Alef, Bet, & Gimel /Grades 1, 2, & 3 Judaics

-Andrea is in her fifth year as part of the Gan/Kindergarten team and in her third year teaching Kitah Gimel/Gr.
+Andrea is in her sixth year as part of the Gan/Kindergarten team and in her fourth year teaching Kitah Gimel/Gr.
 3 Judaics.
-She is very excited this year to be teaching Kitah Bet/ Gr.
-2 and Kitah Daled/Gr.
-4 Judaics while still being able to spend time in the Gan/Kindergarten.
+Andrea is very excited to be taking on teaching Alef (1) through Gimel (3) while still being able to spend time in the Gan/Kindergarten.
 Andrea received her BA in History from UConn and her M.Ed. in Secondary History Education from UMass Amherst.
 Prior to teaching history, Judaics and Hebrew at the Jewish Community of Amherst from 2002–2012, Andrea worked as a costumed historical interpreter and museum teacher at Old Sturbridge Village.
 She is a 2005 recipient of the Grinspoon-Steinhardt Excellence in Teaching Award and Pioneer Valley Excellence in Jewish Teaching Award.
-Andrea has three children, the youngest of whom is in Kitah Gimel/Gr.
-3 at LGA.
+Andrea has three children, the youngest of whom is in Kitah Daled/Gr.
+4 at LGA.
 In her spare time she enjoys reading, cooking, playing her guitar and digging in her garden.

 Kitah Alef/1st Grade General Studies

 Kitah Bet/2nd Grade General Studies

-Lauren is entering her fourth year of teaching second grade.
+Lauren is entering her third year of teaching second grade at Lander Grinspoon Academy.
 She previously taught second grade at Homer Street School in Springfield and at Leeds Elementary School.
 Lauren graduated from Westfield State University in 2013 with her BA in Elementary Education.
-She currently lives in Easthampton with her fiancé and five-year-old daughter.
+She currently lives in Easthampton with her fiancé and Six-year-old daughter.
 She enjoys dancing, hiking, painting and spending time with her family and friends in her free time.